toposware/topos-builders-program/README.md

 ## 🧭 Current grants

-You will find information on current grants available for the Topos Builders Program here.
+You will find information on any currently open grants at our Toposware Visionary Initiatives landing page.

 ## 💲 Payment